 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a stronger container.
-Our lowboy roll-offs are built with reinforced steel to handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per trip.
-The 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in without pushing the truck past USDOT weight limits on San Antonio routes.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a container built for the load.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds in a single pull without breaking USDOT truck weight limits.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight over the rim on San Antonio routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate.
-I size your container based on a quick call with the site super, and that means you pay for the tonnage that the dumpster actually hauls.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
+When you call, I size the container and coordinate with your site super.

 Tonnage Limits and Weight Overage Policy